Kushanava-Ghosh/Tic-Tac-Toe/README.md

 --- Score Analysis Screen ---

 ## Do download the Tic-Tac-Toe_Adv.exe and give it a play :+1:.
-## Some Important Instructions
+> [!Some Important Instructions]
-1. The .exe file is completely safe to download.
+> The .exe file is completely safe to download.
 If Windows Firewall blocks, go to Advanced Settings and click on "Run Anyway".
-2. Before Playing Do enclose it in a folder because it involves some file handling operations which might hamper your other files if not enclosed inside a folder
+>  Before Playing Do enclose it in a folder because it involves some file handling operations which might hamper your other files if not enclosed inside a folder